 We provide guidance for every stage of the online MBA process, including how students can choose an MBA concentration aligned with their career aspirations.
-Our top online MBA career guides introduce specific MBA concentration areas, such as real estate, entrepreneurship, and human resources management.
-Our MBA career guides discuss specific MBA degree values, including career outlook data, common curricula, potential job titles and salaries, and helpful professional organizations.
+Our top online MBA career guides introduce specific MBA concentrations, such as real estate, entrepreneurship, and human resources management.
+Our MBA career guides discuss specific MBA degrees, including career outlook data, common curricula, potential job titles, roles, and salaries.

-By describing the responsibilities, daily tasks, and skills required for specific careers, our guides assist prospective students in choosing careers suiting their abilities and preferences.
+By describing the responsibilities, daily tasks, and skills required for specific careers, our guides assist prospective students in choosing careers that suit their abilities and preferences.

 OnlineMBA also offers program rankings allowing former, current, and prospective students and working professionals to efficiently survey and compare the curricula, pacing, attendance format, and pricing for online MBA programs.
 We provide rankings of the best, most affordable, and top accelerated online MBA programs.
-Our accreditation guide explains how to identify high-quality MBA programs, and rankings pages typically highlight schools that meet rigorous regional accreditation standards.
+Our accreditation guide explains how to identify high-quality MBA programs.
+Our rankings pages typically highlight schools that meet rigorous regional accreditation standards.

 How We Work

-To provide accurate, student-centered online MBA program and career information, we collaborate with diverse sources including current online MBA students, recent graduates, educational institutions, professionals, and industry experts.
+To provide accurate, student-centered online MBA program and career information, we collaborate with various sources including current online MBA students, recent graduates, educational institutions, professionals, and industry experts.

 The student outcomes data we consider may include retention, graduation, and employment rates.
 Average financial aid percentages, student loan payments, and salaries after graduation may also factor into assessments of online MBA programs’ return-on-investment.

-As part of the U.S. Department of Labor, the BLS represents the federal government’s primary labor economics data- and statistics-gathering agency.
+As part of the U.S. Department of Labor, the BLS represents the federal government’s primary economic agency that gathers employment data and statistics.
 The BLS’s occupational outlook handbook provides career pages describing job duties, work environments, salary, and job outlook data for specific careers.
 These pages also include career preparation information, state and area employment data, and descriptions of similar occupations.